Our two-coat system of Dura-seal Ceramic G4 Premium Paint Protection Coating forms a tough, resistant layer over your paintwork and trims of your car.

 Once applied the two-coat system of Dura-seal Ceramic G4 Premium Paint Protection resist the build-up of harmful contaminants, gives your paintwork a hydrophobic (water-repelling) effect, which makes the car easier to keep clean and it provides a deep shine without the use of wax or traditional polishes.

-Our Dura-Seal Ceramic G4 Premium Paint Protection system comes with:
+Our Dura-Seal Ceramic G4 Premium Paint Protection Coating system comes with:

 See below video